Skip to Main Content

 What is CYP3A5?

 When you take a medicine, your body needs a way to handle it.
 One way your body does this is by using enzymes to break down (metabolize) the medicine.
 A family of enzymes called cytochrome P450 breaks down certain medicines.
-The enzymes make the medicine more or less active, depending on the specific medicine.
+Enzymes make a medicine more or less active, depending on the specific medicine.

-Cytochrome P450 3A5 enzymes, known as CYP3A5, break down some medicines, including medicines used after a bone marrow or solid organ transplant.
+Cytochrome P450 3A5 enzymes, known as CYP3A5, break down some medicines, such as tacrolimus (a medicine used after a bone marrow transplant or solid organ transplant).

 Each person differs from another at the DNA level.
 Genes are segments of DNA that act as a set of instructions and tell the body how to work.
 The CYP3A5 gene is a section of DNA that instructs how well CYP3A5 enzymes will work.